 | Knowledge updates | N/A (no custom knowledge) | Minutes (re-index docs) | Weeks (retrain) |

-Theory and frameworks are essential for understanding the options, but seeing how other teams have solved similar problems is invaluable.
-When evaluating these methods in the wild, the textbook definitions blur, and practical constraints like data privacy, user experience, and deployment speed often dictate the final architecture.
+Theory and frameworks are essential, but teams usually make these decisions under operational pressure.
+In practice, the textbook definitions blur, and constraints like data freshness, traceability, brand voice, and deployment speed dictate the final architecture.

-Problem: A law firm needed an AI system to answer questions about their 50,000+ case files, contracts, and regulatory documents.
+You need an AI system to answer questions about a large corpus of contracts, filings, or regulatory documents.

-Problem: A SaaS company needed a chatbot that handles tier-1 support tickets in their brand voice, referencing current product documentation.
+You need a chatbot that handles tier-1 support tickets in a specific brand voice while staying current with product documentation.

 Distilling all of these trade-offs into an actionable mental model can feel overwhelming when staring down a new LLM task.
 Engineers benefit from a systematic path through these choices, testing assumptions from easiest to implement to hardest.

-Here is a simplified flowchart that guides you through the most common path of inquiry, prioritizing low-friction, high-value methods before resorting to more complex architectures.
+Here's a simplified flowchart that guides you through the most common path of inquiry, prioritizing low-friction, high-value methods before resorting to more complex architectures.
+The flowchart takes a new LLM use case as the starting point and walks through decisions about existing knowledge, document retrieval, and training data to output a final recommended approach.
 By answering these three questions systematically, your team can map out an efficient approach.

 And then, once your initial approach is working, ask: What's the remaining gap?
 If the model knows enough but speaks wrong, add fine-tuning.
 If the model speaks well but lacks knowledge, add RAG.
 If the costs are too high, add model routing.

 Ultimately, engineering is the study of trade-offs, and choosing between prompt engineering, Retrieval-Augmented Generation, and fine-tuning requires balancing competing technical and organizational priorities.
-You are always navigating the tension between what is fast to build, what scales cost-effectively, and what delivers the highest possible quality for the user experience.
+You're always managing the tension between what is fast to build, what scales cost-effectively, and what delivers the highest possible quality for the user experience.

 By evaluating data freshness, latency requirements, team expertise, and accuracy ceilings, you can map out a reliable architecture.
 Remember these core principles when framing your next LLM deployment strategy: